grrrwaaa/courses/datt4950/evo.md

 - At a random location, remove a symbol
 - At a random location, insert a symbol randomly chosen from the alphabet
 - Split the string into two parts, and join them the other way around
+- Repeat a subsection of the string
-- Reverse a section of the string
+- Reverse, or shuffle, a subsection of the string

+> Some of these mutations can change the length of the string.
+It may be advisable to add limits on the minimum or maximum length of the string mutations can produce.

 Now we can show all members of a generation side-by-side, and use the mouse to choose the member we prefer to form the parent of the next generation.

 See this example of [evolving biomorphs](http://codepen.io/grrrwaaa/pen/BjvQLq?editors=001)